React Native vs Swift: Which One is Best For Your Business?

 Image Source

 Primarily used in macOS, iPadOS, watchOS, tvOS and iOS app development, Swift extends its reach to Windows and Linux.
-Giants like Facebook, Uber, Accenture, WhatsApp, Slack, Lyft, and LinkedIn leverage Swift’s prowess.
+Giants like Facebook, Uber, Accenture, WhatsApp, Slack, Lyft, and LinkedIn use Swift’s prowess.
 Equipped with LLVM compiler tech, Swift ensures speedy and efficient code writing.
-Constant updates keep this language on the cutting edge, making it a dynamic force in the world of programming.
+Constant updates keep this language on the modern, making it a dynamic force in programming.

 Pros of Swift